 On my IKEA desk, my teenage self explored another form of creative expression: stars, hearts, and music notes erupting across the once-white surface.
 These vibrant doodles frame song lyrics and quotes.
 Some from more high-brow sources, like Oscar Wilde and Helen Keller.
 Others, more cliché: “men are like mascara, they usually run at the first sight of emotion” or “life is not about how many breaths you take, it’s about the moments that take your breath away.”
 Reading these now makes me cringe.
 But I get it.
 Catchy mantras help simplify and make sense of life's complex questions, like “how do I have a successful relationship?” or “how do I find meaning?”
 I may have graduated beyond finding guidance on overly dramatic Pinterest boards, but the questions are still fundamentally the same.

 In all the ways that my room subtly reveals what I thought about as a teenager, it also proudly showcases what (and who) I spent my time on.
 There’s the shelf filled with volleyball trophies and ribbons from track meets.
-Then there are all the posters from different school plays and musicals, starting with my début as a roller-skating cow when I was nine.
+And all the posters from different school plays and musicals, starting with my début as a roller-skating cow when I was nine.

 The poster from West Side Story shows me as Maria, hiding my braces with a close-lipped smile and gazing lovingly into Tony’s eyes—which, it turned out, was more than just good acting.
 “Tony” and I walked my dog through the vineyards and made butterbeer after our Harry Potter movie marathon.
 He was my first love.
 Ten years later, I have learned more about the many forms that love can take, but also recognize that high school relationships should never be underestimated.
 Our early romantic encounters have a huge impact on how we perceive ourselves and how we navigate the delicate dance of dating as an adult.

-The last item in my room is a painting that my older brother made and gifted me on my sixteenth birthday.
+My Dad calls me down to dinner and I snap out of my reverie, thrust suddenly back into the present of 2022.
+But, before I step out, I look at the painting on the wall—one that my older brother painted and gifted me on my sixteenth birthday.
 Titled “Farewell to the Fairground,” it depicts a teenage boy in black and white acrylic whose sunglasses reflect an amusement park, humming with activity, as he turns for a final look.
 The roller coaster of my teenage years may be behind me, but I still appreciate how this room takes me back for another ride.